About

 - Community Engagement Specialist, Planning Partnerships and Community Health Promotion, Arapahoe County Public Health (2024–present) — spearheading countywide overdose prevention strategy, including FTIR point-of-care drug checking, an overdose fatality review pilot, and a participant-led advisory group inside the county’s syringe access program.

-- Community Engagement Consultant, Dr. Katherine LeMasters Lab, Division of General Internal Medicine, University of Colorado Anschutz Medical Campus (2023–present) — community-engaged qualitative research on mental health, substance use, and criminal legal involvement.
+- Community Engagement Consultant, Dr. Kate LeMasters, Division of General Internal Medicine, University of Colorado Anschutz Medical Campus (2023–present) — community-engaged qualitative research on the intersection of the criminal legal system, mental health, substance use, and overdose.

 - Founder & Principal, Craft Consulting LLC — community-engaged research, Harm Reduction program design, peer support workforce strategy, and lived-experience advisory facilitation for public health agencies, academic teams, and coalitions.